+Hlt 460: Health Promotion for Diverse & Special Populations (3)

+Examines the importance of race, gender, ethnicity, social issues and cultural factors for health promotion and community health practice.
+Prerequisite: Hlt 209.
+Offered every fall.

+Hlt 476: Professional Internship in Health Science (1-6)

+This internship is under the supervision of an appropriately credentialed health professional in a setting consistent with the individual student career goals.
+This internship may be split or repeated for a total of six credit hours.
+Prerequisites: Junior standing, accepted by Director of Health Science or Athletic Training, host site and internship office.

-Hlt 489 Selected Topics in Health (1-3)
+Hlt 489: Selected Topics in Health (1-3)

 A study of selected issues not covered in other courses.
 May involve field trips and/or travel.
 Course may be repeated.
 Prerequisite: consent of instructor.

+Hlt 490: Capstone in Health Sciences (1)

+This course will place heavy emphasis on appropriate certification preparation, career planning, job applications, interviewing, state credentialing, continuing education and professional development.
+Prerequisite: senior standing.
+Offered every fall.

-Hlt 498 Global Studies (1)
+Hlt 498: Global Studies (1)

 This course will focus on materials that will enable students to fully engage with the academic content of the immediately following three week travel course.
 This course will also enable travel course leaders to monitor passports, visas, payments, and application document completion.
-Offered each 12 week session in conjunction with an international travel class being offered in the 3 week session.
+Offered each 12-week session in conjunction with an international travel class being offered in the 3-week session.

 POLITICAL SCIENCE

 Statement of Philosophy

 Political science is the study of power relations in society, the structure of governmental institutions, interaction between citizens and those institutions, as well as the interaction between states at the international level.
 The subject matter "politics" is crucial to understanding our existence in an increasingly complex and interconnected world.
 Departmental offerings are designed to strike a balance between an emphasis on critical thinking and analytical skills versus factual and substantive knowledge.
 Those seeking a career in public service as well as those wanting a traditional liberal arts education and degree will be interested in this major.

 Bachelor of Arts Degree with a Major in Political Science (33 hours)

 Core Courses (15 hours)

 Pos 106: Economic History of the United States (3) OR Eco 201: Principles of Macroeconomics (3)

 Pos 205: American Government and Politics (3)

 Pos 304: Comparative Politics and International Relations (3)

 Pos 320: Introduction to Social Research (3)

 Pos 490: Senior Seminar (3)

 Elective Courses (18 hours)

 Select either an American politics specialization or a focus on international politics:

 9 hours of political science electives

 6 hours of history electives

 3 hours of sociology electives

 The 226: Acting for the Non-major (3)

 Additional classes from history and sociology can be taken as choices of electives upon consultation with the advisor.

 Minor in Political Science (18 hours)

 Core Courses (6 hours)

 Pos 205: American Government and Politics (3)

 OR

 Pos 304: Comparative Politics and International Relations (3)

 3 hours of political science courses

 Elective Courses (12 hours)

 Select 12 hours from among the interdisciplinary elective courses from history, business, economics, and sociology.

 Political Science Courses

-Pos 106 Economic History of the United States (3)
+Pos 106: Economic History of the United States (3)

 See Eco 106.

-Pos 203 Social Problems (3) See Soc 203.
+Pos 203: Social Problems (3) See Soc 203.